ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 ???
 Here we can see the Eclipse's income and assets - averaging over $4million in annual income.
 More projects and more services, but notably higher funding.
 Eclipse's leading sponsorships are tied to part of their corporate governance structure, and thus are both a larger and more stable source of sponsorship income than Conservancy or Apache have.

+Remember that Eclipse is a Business League, as well as being linked corporations in the US, Canada, and Belgium, so the overall assets listed here are not a concern; they are only the US organization.

 ---
 template: logorb